sebastiaanspeck/laravel-sportmonks-soccer/README.md

 The above returns an object containing a `data` array.
 If you want to directly retrieve the data within `data`, change your config file: `'without_data' => true`

-Get a match by its id:
+Get a fixture by its id:

 ```
 $response = SoccerAPI::fixtures()->byId($id);